 Better safe than sorry

-Although all these steps will help you avoid hacked sites and obvious scams, not all scams are obvious.
+Although all these steps will help you check if a website is safe, avoid hacked sites and obvious scams, not all scams are obvious.

 If something seems too good to be true, then that may well be the case.
 Don’t commit to spending a large sum of money if you don’t 100% trust the website in question.